IATI/IATI-Extra-Documentation/en/organisation-standard/overview/document-links.rst

 --------------
 All documents should be presented as links in the form of URLs (eg: http://example.org/exampledocument.odt)

-The URL must resolve to a valid internet address that provides direct access to the document in question
+The URL must resolve to a valid internet address that provides direct access to the document in question.

 Attention should be paid by the publisher to any links that become obsolete